Boot options in config.txt

 1 to load the kernel to the memory address

 ramfsfile is the optional filename on the boot partition of a ramfs to load.
 More information is available here.

 ramfsaddr is the memory address to which the

 initramfs command specifies both the ramfs filename and the memory address to which to load it.
 It performs the actions of both

 ramfsaddr in one parameter.
-Example values are:
+The address can also be

 = character here.

 init_uart_baud is the initial UART baud rate.
 The default value is